Close

 Talking With Real Users

-My empathy and interpersonal skills have been exceptionally useful to build rapport with users quickly and collect valuable data.
-We interviewed 15 students from the Integrative Biology student body who met our participant profile.
-These participants were diverse across class standing, majors, gender, etc. We continued interviewing students until we reached the point of data saturation.
+My strong empathy and interpersonal skills have been key in quickly building rapport with users and gathering valuable insights.
+Together with a student intern, I recruited and interviewed 15 students from the Integrative Biology program, ensuring diversity across class standing, majors, gender, and more.
+We continued the interviews until we reached data saturation, ensuring a comprehensive understanding of user needs and experiences.

 During these interviews, we sought to understand topics such as: